acp29/eventer/README.md

 - Fixed bug that prevented 'Store all waves' button becoming 'Unstore all waves' when loading evt file with all waves stored
 - Fixed bug that caused Eventer to error when training a model when the exported wave file format was set to anything other than .phy

+**v1.3.0** Release version (source code in version associated with MATLAB R2020b)

+- Added basic support to load and export files in NWB format (https://www.nwb.org/nwb-neurophysiology/)
+- Changed behaviour of 'Store all waves'/'Unstore all waves' button.
+It now depends on the status of the stored wave checkbox.
+- Fixed bug that prevented option to set data scale factor when tdms files from an previous analysis (i.e. .evt file)

 ## Development roadmap

 - Reduce memory footprint of eventer
 - Add support to load files acquired using Symphony (http://symphony-das.github.io/)
-- Add support to load and export files in NWB format (https://www.nwb.org/nwb-neurophysiology/)
+- Expand the amount of experiment metadata in reading and writing data files
 - Add offline series resistance compensation feature